10 Best Toilets of 2022: Reviews, Top Picks & Guide

 When you just need a place to go poo and you don’t want to spend so much that it feels like you’re remodeling your bathroom, check out our pick for the best budget toilet, the very affordable American Standard Colony Toilet Combo that self-cleans and conserves water with a low-consumption 1.6-gallon flush.

 If you’re building a loo of ultimate luxury, then you need the WOODBRIDGE B-0960S Smart Bidet Seat Toilet.
-The lid opens automatically when you approach, it washes your backside with a hands-free bidet, and it even filters and deodorizes the air, keeping your bathroom fresh.
+Our top premium pick for best toilet has a lid that opens automatically when you approach, it washes your backside with a hands-free bidet, and it even filters and deodorizes the air, keeping your bathroom fresh.
 The heated seat and built-in butt-dryer are just cherries on top.

 Note: another interesting technology worth looking into is the new AquaBlade toilet flushing.